IDontCaramel/Netflix-2.0/README.md

 # Netflix-2.0

-a remake of the netflix website made for a school project
+for school we had to make a remake of the netflix website. i did this together with NAME.